Skip to main content

 Call: Automatic when the visualization object is opened

-In order to keep the frame interface of a visualization clear, we recommend that you pass as few as possible standard frame properties as parameters.
+In order to keep the frame interface of a visualization clear, we recommend that you publish as few standard frame properties as possible.

 When a visualization with a frame interface is referenced by another visualization by means of a frame element, it brings with it the properties displayed here in the tree view.
 In the referencing visualization, it then presents itself like an ordinary visualization element: with properties categorized and arranged hierarchically.
 And with editors to help you specify the value with editors that match the data type.